marythought/example-smart-on-fhir-app/README.md

 # example-smart-on-fhir-app
-An example SMART on FHIR application for testing purposes
+A barebones SMART on FHIR application for testing purposes

 See: https://canvas-medical.github.io/example-smart-on-fhir-app/